allan2/dotenvy/README.md

 The original dotenv crate has not been updated since June 26, 2020.
 Attempts to reach the authors and present maintainer were not successful ([dotenv-rs/dotenv #74](https://github.com/dotenv-rs/dotenv/issues/74)).

-This fork is intended to serve as the development home for the dotenv implementation in Rust.
+This fork intends to serve as the development home for the dotenv implementation in Rust.

 ## What are the differences from the original?